Initiated by: Philippe Mikobi (National Museum Lubumbashi, DRC) and Maarten Vanden Eynde (Enough Room for Space, Brussels, BE)

 National Museum of Lubumbashi, DRC

-Institute for Colonial Culture (ICC) - Research on Congolese Heritage
+Institute of Colonial Culture (ICC) - Research on Congolese Heritage

 ICC consists of a collection of artefacts, documents, books, photographs and films representing colonial presence in Congo, mainly focusing on the period 1884-1960.
 There is hardly any tangible material left in Congo of that period, due to the hastily departure of most colonisers after the independence in 1960.
 The institute will be hosted by the National Museum in Lubumbashi where the collection will be re-contextualised and preserved, becoming part of Congolese heritage.
 The aim is to remedy a void in the collection of the National Museum, by creating an archive of colonial culture, the first of its kind in Congo.
 By doing so, it facilitates a more egalitarian writing of history, where the dominant ethnographic western view towards colonisation and African cultures in general, is reversed.
 ICC puts western culture under an 'African microscope' by using material and documentation from both colonisers and colonised.

-Beginning 2020, a first exhibition will be installed in the museum, with its own entry, dedicated to the Institute for Colonial Culture.
+In October 2020, a first exhibition will be installed in the museum, with its own entry, dedicated to the Institute of Colonial Culture.

 ICC is looking for artefacts, documents and photographs representing the life and work in Congo of former European colonists, or their children and grand children.
 Ranging from clothes, personal and religious items to tools, work equipment, photographs, letters and administration, ICC welcomes any suggestions for materials, books and documentation that represents this historic period.